hustf/LuxorLabels/README.md

 `prominence = 1.0` is used for the most important labels.
 When labels are dropped because of overlap, these are the last to be dropped.

-You can also specify your own label plotting function, for example by tweaking `plot_label_return_bb`.
-To be useful with this package, it should output a bounding box as well as graphics.
+You can also specify your own label plotting function, for example by copying and tweaking the default `plot_label_return_bb`.
+To be useful with label optimization, it should output a bounding box as well as graphics.
+Your function needs to accept the keyword 'suppress', but does not need to use it.

 ## Tweak label placement optimization

 Restrain a label from flipping by setting `fixpos`.
-See `PosEnum`
+See `PosEnum`.

 Prevent a label from interaction with others by setting `collision_free`.

-Identiy problematic interactions by setting `ENV["JULIA_DEBUG"] = "LuxorLabels"`
+Identiy problematic label interactions by setting `ENV["JULIA_DEBUG"] = "LuxorLabels"`

 ## Other examples